thimslugga/su-exec-rs/README.md

 su-exec-rs is a simple tool written in rust that will simply execute a program with different privileges.
 The program will be executed directly and it will not run as a child process (e.g. su and sudo).
 This avoids TTY and signal issues.

-**Note: su-exec-rs depends on being run by the root user as non-root users do not have the permissions to change uid/gid.**
+**Note: `su-exec-rs` depends on being run by the root user as non-root users do not have the necessary permissions to be able to change uid and gid.**

 ## Usage